sosan/scenarios-istio/service-mesh-vs-ingress/init/init.md

 ## Combining ingress controllers and service mesh
 In some cases, it may make sense to use both an ingress controller and a service mesh in a Kubernetes cluster.
 For example, you might use an ingress controller to handle incoming requests from outside the cluster and a service mesh to manage communication between services within the cluster.

+## Getting Started with Istio: A Hands-On Lab

+This lab is designed to provide a hands-on introduction to Istio, a popular open-source service mesh platform.

+You will learn the basics of Istio and how to use it to manage communication between microservices in a distributed system.

+Through a series of exercises, you will gain practical experience with key Istio features such as load balancing, service discovery, and monitoring.

+By the end of the lab, you will have a solid foundation in Istio and be able to start using it in your own projects.

+This lab is suitable for beginners and assumes no prior knowledge of Istio or service mesh technology.